rotundasoftware/cartero/README.md

 ## Command line options

 ```
--packageFilter, -pf		Path of JavaScript file that exports a function that transforms package.json
+--packageFilter, -pf	Path of JavaScript file that exports a function that transforms package.json
 						files before they are used.
 The function should be of the signature
 						function( pkgJson, dirPath ) and return the parsed, transformed package.json.
 						This feature can be used to add default values to package.json files or
 						extend the package.json of third party modules without modifying them directly.

---dev, -d       		Dev mode - keep css files separate, don't apply post processors, and enable
+--keepSeperate, -s      Keep css files separate, instead of concatinating them

-						source maps on browserify bundles.
+--debug, -d   	    	Enable javascript source maps (passed through to browserify)

 --watch, -w      		Watch mode - watch for changes and update output as appropriate.

---postProcessors, -p	The name of a post process module to apply to assets in prod mode (e.g. uglify js, minify css, compress images).
+--postProcessor, -p		The name of a post processor module to apply to assets (e.g. uglify js, compress images).

 --help, -h       		Show this message